- To provide students with an understanding of the nature of Chinese language and its use for academic and professional purposes;

 (a) have satisfactorily completed at least one tertiary level Chinese course of 30-hour or more which includes substantial written Chinese elements ; or

-(b) have obtained a grade D or above in HKALE AS-level Chinese Language and Culture, or equivalent.
+(b) have obtained a grade D or above in HKALE AS-level Chinese Language and Culture, or Level 4 or above in HKDSE Chinese Language, or equivalent.

 Applicants who cannot produce documentary evidence of (a) or (b) will be required to take an admission test in Chinese language writing and reading and attain a standard comparable to that set for (b).
 They must pass this admission test to satisfy the above specific requirement.